The Cottonwood Countdown

 The race ends when only one person successfully completes a lap.
 That person is the winner.

 Backyard Ultras often go for 18-24 hours, but it's not uncommon for them to go MUCH longer than that.
 As long as you complete a lap in an hour, and are in the start/finish corral for the start of the next lap, you're still in the race.
+In 2024, we went 31 hours to find our winner (see below for details).

 Backyards are 'no-frills' events, meaning runners are responsible for their own aid and support.
 We'll have porta-potties, water, and some basic supplies at the start/finish corral, but runners need to have their own support crew if needed.